Underway replenishment: Trials with oil

 With the transition to oil as the main fuel for ships at sea, underway replenishment became practicable since liquid could be continuously pumped posing fewer problems than the transfer of solids.

 In January 1906 the Royal Navy conducted experiments with transfers between the oiler Petroleum and the battleship Victorious.
 The oiler was towed 600 ft astern of Victorious using a 6.5 in steel rope.
 Twenty-seven lengths of 20 ft long hose were then connected between the ships.
 Experiments were undertaken with both bronze and steel hose attached to a three-inch wire jackstay, with another wire used as a traveling jackstay for the hose.
 As the Victorious was coal-fired, water instead of oil was pumped between the two vessels.
 The trial found that a transfer rate of 115 tons per hour could be achieved with the vessels traveling at speeds up to 12 knots in fine weather.
 The trial found that it took five hours to pass the hoses from the Petroleum to the Victorious, including a one-hour meal break, with it taking three hours to return the hoses to the oiler.
 The trial found that the oiler's replenishment mechanism had a tendency to break due to the high pumping pressures required.

 As a result of this trial the oiler Burma, which was launched in 1911, was the first oiler to be constructed to the order of the Admiralty and was designed for supplying destroyers with oil at sea as well as from alongside when in harbour.
-In August and September 1911 the Burma carried out refueling at sea trials at Portland with the destroyers HMS Mohawk, when 117 tons were transferred, with HMS Swift, when 270 tons were transferred, and with HMS Amazon, when 105 tons were transferred.
+In August and September 1911, the Burma carried out refueling at sea trials at Portland with the destroyers HMS Mohawk, when 117 tons were transferred, with HMS Swift, when 270 tons were transferred, and with HMS Amazon, when 105 tons were transferred.
 Astern refuelling was again employed, this time utilizing a hose which ran on wooden rollers suspended in stirrups from a jackstay.
 A later improvement was the use of a buoyant rubber hose, which trailed in the sea between the two ships.
 Despite proving the concept viable, the C-in-C Home Fleet reported that "the use of tanker vessels for oiling destroyers at sea was unlikely to be of service and that further trials were unnecessary".
-As a result, the Royal Navy preferred to continue to use fuelling alongside in harbour, rather than at sea until WWII.
+As a result, the Royal Navy preferred to continue to use fuelling alongside in harbour, rather than at sea until World War II.